Select Page

 What are the opening hours of the Chocolate Museum Zagreb?

+On Mondays, the Museum is open from 14:00 to 20:00.
 Opening hours from Tuesday to Saturday are from 10:00 to 20:00.
 On Sundays, the Museum is open from 10:00 to 19:00.
 The last entrance is possible no later than one hour before the end of the working hours.
-The Museum is closed on Mondays.

 Is the Museum wheelchair accessible?